opf/openproject/docs/installation-and-operations/system-requirements/README.md

 ## Frequently asked questions (FAQ)

-### What are the OpenProject system requirements?

-OpenProject can be installed in two different ways: the packaged installation of OpenProject is the recommended way to install and maintain OpenProject using DEB or RPM packages.
-System requirements need one of the following Linux distributions:
-* Ubuntu 18.04 Bionic Beaver
-* Ubuntu 16.04 Xenial Xerus
-* Debian 10 Buster
-* Debian 9 Stretch
-* CentOS/RHEL 8.x
-* CentOS/RHEL 7.x
-* Suse Linux Enterprise Server 12

-OpenProject also provides a Docker image for the Community Edition that you can very easily install and upgrade on your servers.
-The detailed system requirements are available [here](https://www.openproject.org/system-requirements/).

 ### Can I run OpenProject on Windows?

-At the moment this is not possible.
+At the moment this is not officially supported, although the docker image might work.
 Check above regarding the system requirements.